Short-Term or Long-Term Rental in Los Angeles: What the Numbers Show

 Estimates for a typical 3-bedroom house.
 Figures are modelled from market data; not guaranteed outcomes.

 The numbers tell a clear story.
-LA's median 3-bedroom house price is roughly double the California average and several multiples of the national median.
-Rents are higher too, but not proportionally so, which compresses the gross yield to 3.0%, below both the state average of 3.5% and the national average of 4.9%.
+LA's median 3-bedroom house price is notably higher than the California average and several multiples of the national median.
+Rents are higher too, but not proportionally so, which compresses the gross yield to 3.6%, below both the state average of 4.0% and the national average of 5.3%.

 This is the classic premium-market trade-off.
 Investors in Los Angeles are not buying for cash flow; they are buying for location value, long-term appreciation, and portfolio diversification into one of the world's most supply-constrained housing markets.
 Rents tend to be sticky and resilient during downturns, providing a floor even when appreciation pauses.
 For more on how data sources feed these comparisons, see the methodology.